baeni/upload-viewer/README.md

 # upload-viewer

-This is a requested project displaying uploaded screenshots with unique links.
+This is a requested project displaying uploaded screenshots with unique links mainly created to work with [ShareX](https://getsharex.com/).